Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

 Seal Cove to Big Bald Rock – Day 2

-Whether it was the aftermath of hiking the 19km the day before or simply the trail elevation (hear a stream on the Cape Chignecto trail?
-Prepare to descend and then climb up again), the Seal Cove to Big Bald Rock section was the most taxing for us.
+Whether it was the aftermath of hiking the 19km the day before or simply the ever changing trail, the Seal Cove to Big Bald Rock section was the most taxing for us.

 You may be surprised to hear it was also my favourite, for the trail stayed on the coast for almost the entirety and the views were fantastic, all day long.